A central limit theorem for stochastic heat equations in random environment

-In this paper, we investigate the asymptotic behaviors of solution $u(t, \cdot)$ to a 1-dimensional stochastic heat equation with random non-linear terms which is generated by a stationary, ergodic random field.
-We extend the well-known central limit theorem for diffusions in random environment to this infinite dimensional settings.
-Due to our result, as $t \rightarrow \infty$, $u(t, \cdot)/\sqrt t$ satisfies the central limit theorem in $L^1$ sense with respect to the randomness of the environment.
-The limit distribution is a centered Gaussian law, whose covariance operator is explicitly described.
+\textbf{Abstract} In this article, we investigate the asymptotic behavior of the solution to a one-dimensional stochastic heat equation with random nonlinear term generated by a stationary, ergodic random field.
+We extend the well-known central limit theorem for finite-dimensional diffusions in random environment to this infinite-dimensional setting.
+Due to our result, a central limit theorem in $L^1$ sense with respect to the randomness of the environment holds under a diffusive time scaling.
+The limit distribution is a centered Gaussian law whose covariance operator is explicitly described.
 It concentrates only on the space of constant functions.